Oklahoma Leopold Conservation Award Seeks Nominees

 “The Leopold Conservation Award is the highest acknowledgement a farmer or rancher can receive,” said Sarah Blaney, Oklahoma Association of Conservation Districts Executive Director.
 “It is an excellent opportunity to highlight the incredible work of Oklahoma’s land stewards.”

 “As a national sponsor for Sand County Foundation’s Leopold Conservation Award, American Farmland Trust celebrates the hard work and dedication of farmers, ranchers and forestland owners,” said John Piotti, AFT President and CEO.
 “At AFT we believe that conservation in agriculture requires a focus on the land, the practices and the people and this award recognizes the integral role of all three.”

-The Leopold Conservation Award in Oklahoma is made possible thanks to the generous contributions from American Farmland Trust, Oklahoma Cattlemen’s Association, Noble Research Institute, Oklahoma Farm Bureau Foundation for Agriculture, ITC Great Plains, U.S. Department of Agriculture’s Natural Resources Conservation Service, Sand County Foundation, Oklahoma Conservation Commission, McDonald’s, Oklahoma State University and the Oklahoma Association of Conservation Districts.
+The Leopold Conservation Award in Oklahoma is made possible thanks to the generous contributions from American Farmland Trust, Noble Research Institute, Oklahoma Farm Bureau Foundation for Agriculture, ITC Great Plains, U.S. Department of Agriculture’s Natural Resources Conservation Service, Sand County Foundation, Oklahoma Conservation Commission, Emmons Family, McDonald’s, Oklahoma State University and the Oklahoma Association of Conservation Districts.

 The first Oklahoma Leopold Conservation Award was presented to Jimmy and Ginger Emmons of Leedey in 2017.
-The Lazy KT Ranch of Freedom received the 2021 award.
+Smith Family Farm of Elk City received the 2022 award.